stg7/supercmd/README.md

 will perform a code style check of the tools directory

+for each command you can use a shortcut if this shortcut is unique, e.g.
+>$./supercmd.py c c

+will start the code style checker

 Adding a new Module
 -------------------
 first create a new folder in the "moduls_directory" with name FOLDER